Home >> Vaginal Yeast Infection (Vaginitis)

 Yeast infections can be passed between sexual partners so both you and your partner need to be treated at the same time to prevent re-infection.

-Not only can male partners get a system wide Candida overgrowth, they can get a penis yeast infection known as candida balanitis.
 The proper way to cure male yeast infection is for him to follow the same natural cure for yeast infection that you do.

 Treatment of Vaginal Yeast Infection